shaloo/docs.arcana/docs/index.md

 Welcome to the **{{ config.site_name }}**!

-:rocket: *Let's make user onboarding for Web3 apps a breeze.!!!* :sparkles:
+*Let's make user onboarding for Web3 apps a breeze!!!*

 ==}